collective/collective.taskqueue/README.rst

        </taskqueue-server>

 Redis-support gives you machine-local queues, which can be shared between instances.
-Only the consuming instance requires `<taskqueue-server />`.
+All instances should have `<taskqueue />`, but only the consuming instance requires `<taskqueue-server />`.

 It's recommended to only use local Redis-installations, because remote connections can be killed by firewalls (there's no ping or heartbeat to keep the connection alive).

 Queue a task: